kristianmandrup/schema-to-yup/Readme.md

 npx -p typescript tsc src/**/*.js --declaration --allowJs --emitDeclarationOnly --outDir types
 ```

+You can use the `YupBuilderConfig` and `TypeHandlerConfig` types and classes to facilitate building up the `config` object to pass to the `YupBuilder`.

 ## 5. <a name='BuildandSamplerun'></a>Build and Sample run

 `$ yarn run build`